Ryan Photographic - Coffee - Friend or Foe?

 The drug itself has a variety of effects.
 For most of us it increases alertness and provides a feeling of well-being.
 For older people, at least one cup a day increases the libido.
 In asthmatics, caffeine may act as a bronchodilator and open up air passages.
 Apart from withdrawal symptoms which are induced when deprived of the drug, caffeine does have another down side.
 It takes quite a long time to be cleared from the system, which means that the dose from one cup of coffee may not have been cleared from the blood stream by the time a second or even third cup has been imbibed.
 By the end of the day, an unwitting person may be carrying a high caffeine load.
 This causes difficulties in getting to sleep and ensures that what sleep there is, is of diminished quality.
 Caffeine may also cause heart arrhythmias.

-As with most things, caffeine is fine in moderation.
-For me, one of life's many pleasures is sitting back in a comfortable chair with a good book, supping on a freshly brewed cup of filter coffee.
+As with most things, caffeine is fine in moderation - in fact - it's better than fine - it's good for you.
+For me, one of life's many pleasures is sitting back in a comfortable chair with a good book, supping on a freshly brewed cup of French Press coffee, no milk, no sugar.